dakdemir-nmdp/hla-protbert/docs/index.md

 # HLA-ProtBERT Documentation

 Welcome to the HLA-ProtBERT documentation.
-This comprehensive framework enables encoding HLA alleles using ProtBERT and applying these embeddings to clinical prediction tasks.
+This comprehensive framework enables encoding HLA alleles using ProtBERT.

 ## Getting Started